-Samsung is number one most admired brand in Africa
+Samsung is Africa's most loved brand

 Story highlights

-- Brand Africa has compiled the list from more than 11,000 brand mentions on a mobile survey conducted in 19 countries.
+- Brand Africa has compiled the list from more than 11,000 brand mentions on a mobile survey conducted in 19 countries

 (CNN)Slow growth and challenging economic conditions negatively affected the perception of African brands in 2016.